Zombie Parasites

 A cicada infected with Massospora fungus, Credit: Wikimedia/G. Edward Johnson

 It releases psychoactive substances such as psilocybin, which is found in hallucinogenic mushrooms.
 It affects the insect’s brain and nervous system, changing their behavior.
 The cicadas fly around, spreading the fungal spores further.
-Infected males begin to make female mating calls, attracting more males as they sing.
-When the males try to mate with the infected cicadas, they, too, become infected.

 This gruesome discovery is tragic for insects like the cicada.
 However, scientists believe it could help us.
 We could tackle problems caused by insects.
 If we can use something, such as fungus, to change insect behavior, we may be able to control them.
 Where insects cause crop damage or harbor diseases, we may be able to combat this with fungal infiltration.